flow/flow-for-vscode/README.md

 * Set workspace preference with `"javascript.validate.enable": false`.

 ## Configuration
+You can specify a configuration by amending the VS Code `settings.json` file.
+Access this through Preferences -> Settings.
+You must reload VS Code after installing this extension for these settings to take affect.

 * `flow.pathToFlow` (default: 'flow') path to Flow that will be used for VSCode or Project
 * `flow.stopFlowOnExit` (default: true) stop flow server on exit from Project